asrii00/aslan-sandbox-saitti/README.md

 ## Asynchronous operations
-1. A timer is used (Index -> lightbulb)
+1. A timer is used (Index -> lightbulb.
+It has a semi-randomized on duration.)
-1. A Fetch call is implemented (data for Pet Gallery on the About page is fetched from a json file + weather data) // Weather API key removed for now
+1. A Fetch call is implemented (data for Pet Gallery on the About page is fetched from a json file + weather data)
 1. Data from the asynchronous call is displayed on the webpage (Pet Gallery + weather data)
 1. Basic error handling for Fetch (About page)
 1. Filtering (Pet Gallery on About page)

+## Easter eggs to find
+1. Evil cat
+1. OwO
+1. High standards
+1. The one that only makes sense if you've met me in real life